ShrutiBhambhani/azsdk-docs/00a-Setup/Readme.md

 ![Install_Autoupdate](../Images/00_Install_Autoupdate.PNG)

-In a scenario where an organization has setup its own instance of "Secure DevOpsKit for Azure", the users can leverage the auto update feature which has been introduced from the version 2.8.x.
+In a scenario where an organization has setup its own instance of "Secure DevOpsKit for Azure", the users can leverage the auto update feature which has been introduced from the AzSDK version 2.8.x.
 As shown in the image above, user can either sign up for Autoupdate or go with manual update by running the command below:

 ```PowerShell